MalithaBandara/EleGuard/README.md

 * Gemma is a trademark of Google LLC.
 * EleGuard is a model trained on a dataset based on Gemma 4 E2B.
 * This project is independently developed and is not an official Google release.

+## Impact and future work
+EleGuard serves as a practical blueprint for localized conservation technology.
+It demonstrates that multimodal AI models such as Gemma 4 can be compressed, optimized, and deployed locally to solve real-world safety problems.

+The system is fully open source, allowing others to inspect, improve, and adapt it for real-world deployment.
+Future versions could integrate low-power edge devices, SMS gateways, LoRaWAN-based mesh networks, and solar-powered deployments for fully autonomous monitoring.

 <p align="center">
   <img src="assets/final.png" width="70%">
 </p>